MahmoudEasa/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-# C - Even more pointers, arrays and
+# C - Even more pointers, arrays and strings